pimlicolabs/singleton-paymaster/README.md

 - The user has the option to fund their smart account with their Pimlico balance.
     - The paymaster will fund the user (sender) by calling the EntryPoint's `withdrawTo(address,uint)` method.

 **Note:** In ERC-20 mode, the paymaster does not take a prefund during the `validatePaymasterUserOp` phase.
-This means that a malicious user can bypass the payment phase in the `postOp` call.
+This means that a malicious user can bypass the payment in the `postOp` call.
 If a user does this, the userOperation will be funded from their Pimlico balance.

 ## Core Contracts